Shang Dynasty China

 A bronze pitcher (Shang Dynasty)

-Around 2000 BC, people in China learned how to make bronze out of tin and copper, so we call this the Bronze Age.
+January 2017 - Around 2000 BC, people in China learned how to make bronze out of tin and copper, so we call this the Bronze Age.
 About the same time, people in China also developed writing.
-Like Sumerian and Egyptian writing of this time, their writing is based on pictures that stand for ideas or sounds.
-We know of this writing from oracle bones, which are bones with writing carved into them.
-They were used to tell fortunes.
-People also used bones and tortoise shells to keep records about who paid what to who, much like Linear B tablets in Greece at the same time.
+Like Sumerian and Egyptian writing of this time, Chinese writing is based on pictures that stand for ideas or sounds.
+Priests used oracle bones - bones with writing on them - to tell fortunes.
+People also wrote on bones and tortoise shells to keep records about who paid what to who, much like Linear B tablets in Greece at the same time.

-It's likely - though nobody is sure yet - that the reason people in China began using bronze and writing about 2000 BC is that they were interacting with the same people who brought writing to Greece about the same time - the Indo-Europeans.
+It's likely - though nobody is sure yet - that the reason people in China began using bronze and writing about 2000 BC is that they were interacting with the same people who brought writing to Greece about the same time - the Indo-Europeans (the Yamnaya).

 During the Shang Dynasty, people also began to use horse-drawn chariots with spoked wheels.
-These were invented in Central Asia about 2500 BC, and spread to China and to West Asia about the same time, probably with those same migrating Indo-Europeans.
-People also used jade (a green stone) for jewelry and decoration.
+Central Asian people invented chariots about 2500 BC, and probably those same migrating Indo-Europeans rode their chariots to China and to West Asia soon afterwards.
+People in China used jade (a green stone) for jewelry and decoration.

 By about 1800 BC (the traditional date is 1766 BC), the Shang dynasty had become the first to unite a big part of China under one king.
 Probably they used their great new military weapon, the chariot, to conquer China.